Math ClubMath Club

 Fundamental properties

-A general vector rotates under A (yellow arrow deviates).
-An eigenvector only changes magnitude, remains on the same line (blue arrow).
+General vector rotates under A (yellow arrow deviates).
+Eigenvector only changes magnitude, remains on the same line (blue arrow).

 Exercise list